This article is synchronized and updated to xLog by Mix Space

 ::: warning

-Important Note: After each run, the files at the destination will be identical to those at the source.
-If files are deleted at the source and sync is run, the corresponding files at the destination will also be deleted (using rclone copy
+Special Note: After each run, the files at the target address will be completely consistent with the source address.
+If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete files at the target address).

 :::